-In this article, we are going to show how to install the latest python on Ubuntu 18.04 machine using the terminal.
+In this tutorial, we are going to show how to install the latest python on Ubuntu 18.04 machine using the terminal.
 Also, we will create a virtual environment and a simple program and run it.
 At the moment of writing this article, the latest stable version of python was 3.6.5 but the process of installing allows you to install the latest version by changing just the version number.

 Note that Ubuntu 18.04 has python 3 preinstalled.
 However, we are going to show how to install it, update and uninstall.

 How to install latest python

 Before installing the latest version of python check the version of python currently installed on your machine.
 To do so you can run:

 If there are several versions installed on your machine you can run the following command to view all versions:

 apt list --installed | grep python